Kentalope22/Connecting-Pairs-of-Persons/README.md

 ## Mathematical analysis and correct Big O efficiency class

 In the program there are 2 loops and at worst both run n/2 times, therefore at max it will run (n^2)/4 times and it's time complexity is O(n^2)

+## Instructions

+Simply open up *pairs.java* in your chosen ide and run. if you want to change the results then edit the array *rows*